yAOwzers/tp/docs/DeveloperGuide.md

 1.1 Selecting a Notebook.
 i.
 Prerequistes: User must not be in a section.
 User should type `mode /n` before executing this test case.
 ii.
 Test case: `select /nCS2113T`
 Expected: The user will enter the selected notebook 'CS2113T' with a success message printed.

 1.2 Selecting a Section.
 i.
 Prerequistes: User must be in a selected notebook.
 Enter `select /s[NOTEBOOK]` to enter a specified notebook.
 ii.
 Test case: `select /sChapter 1`
 Expected: The user will enter the selected Section 'Chapter 1' with a success message printed.

 1.3 Selecting a Page.
 i.
 Prerequistes: User must be in a selected section.
 Enter `select /s[SECTION]` to enter a specified section.
 ii.
 Test case: `select /sPage 1`
 Expected: The user will enter the selected Page 'Page 1' with a success message printed.

 #### 2.10 Deleting a Notebook/Section/Page

 1. Deleting a respective notebook/section/page in their respective list.
 i.
 Prerequistes: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.
 There must be existing notebooks/sections/pages in the respective list when command `list` is entered.

 1.1 Deleting a notebook.
 i.
 Test case: `delete /nCS2113T`
 Expected: The selected notebook 'CS2113T' will be deleted, along with the sections and pages under it, with a success message printed.

 1.2 Deleting a section.
 i.
 Test case: `delete /sChapter 1`
 Expected: The selected section 'Chapter 1' will be deleted, along with the pages under it, with a success message printed.

 1.3 Deleting a notebook.
 i.
 Test case: `delete /pPage 1`
 Expected: The selected page 'Page 1' will be deleted with a success message printed.

 #### 2.11 Listing a Notebook/Section/Page

 1. Listing existing notebook/section/page in the NotebookShelf.
 i.
 Prerequistes: User must be in the Notebook mode.
 Enter `mode /n` command to enter Notebook mode.
 There must be existing notebooks/sections/pages in the respective list when command `list` is entered.
 ii.
 Test case: `list`
 Expected: All existing Notebooks/Sections/Pages will be listed in the given NotebookShelf/Notebook/Section respectively.

 1.1 Listing all n task in the tasklist.
 i.
 Test case: `list /a`
 Expected: All notebooks, sections and pages will be printed out.

 #### 2.12 Tagging a Notebook/Section/Page

+/* work in progress */

 ### 3. Saving Data